-- Polysyndeton: The novel shows the use of polysyndeton such as these examples have conjunctions instead of commas,
+- Polysyndeton: The novel shows the use of polysyndeton in the following examples that have conjunctions instead of commas,

-- Protagonist: Bilbo Baggins is the protagonist of the novel as the novel starts with his entry into the storyline and ends when he returns to his land.
+- Protagonist: Bilbo Baggins is the protagonist of the novel as the novel starts with him going on an adventure and ends when he returns to his land for seemingly peacful life.

 These examples show the repetitions such as deep and on and on whose purpose is to stress upon the idea.

-- Setting: The setting of the novel, The Hobbit, or There and Back Again, is somewhere in Middle-earth.
+- Setting: The setting of The Hobbit is somewhere in Middle-earth.